The leader of the junta in Mali was sworn in as president after the second coup | ExBulletin

 Goita faces international pressure to hold elections in February 2022, as required by the caretaker government’s initial agreement last year.
 However, given recent developments, it is unclear what will happen on the electoral front.

-The continuing political instability in Mali, many fear, could further encourage Islamic extremists, who have carried out attacks for nearly a decade in the volatile north of the country.
+The continuing political instability in Mali, many fear, could further embolden Islamic extremists, who have carried out attacks for nearly a decade in the volatile north of the country.

 The West African regional bloc, known as the Economic Community of West African States, has supported mediation talks in Mali.
 ECOWAS also called for a new civilian prime minister in Mali to be appointed immediately and for a new inclusive government to be formed.